mckayc/task-donegeon/README.md

 ## ✨ Features

-### What's New in Version 0.0.99y (August 19, 2025)
+### What's New in Version 0.1.40 (August 26, 2025)
+-   **Data Integrity & Reset Fixes:** Resolved critical issues where core game elements like the default Guild, Exchange Market, and Explorer Chronicles would disappear after a full data reset.
+The system now correctly re-initializes these essential components.
+-   **Revamped Asset Pack Importer:** Improved the asset pack import process.
+The import dialog now provides a clearer preview of all assets within the pack, including quests, markets, items, and trophies.
+It also includes a "select all" checkbox for easier bulk importing.
+-   **Enhanced Setback Rules:** Added more granular control over setbacks in the "Game Rules" settings.
+Admins can now globally disable setbacks or choose to only apply them if quests are incomplete at the end of the day ("Forgive Late Setbacks").
+-   **UI Polish in Settings:** Cleaned up the UI in the "Game Rules" section to prevent text from overlapping, improving readability.

+### Version History
+-   **v0.0.99y (August 19, 2025):**
     -   **New "Journey" Quest Type:** The simple "Unlocks Next Quest" feature has been completely replaced by a new, powerful **Journey** quest type.
 Journeys are multi-stage adventures composed of multiple **checkpoints**.
     -   **Dedicated Checkpoint Editor:** Admins can now create epic, multi-step quests using a new, intuitive dialog to add and manage checkpoints, each with its own description and unique rewards.
     -   **Enhanced User Experience:** Journey quests feature a distinct purple UI, progress tracking in the header (e.g., "Checkpoint 1/5"), and mystery rewards for future checkpoints to keep players engaged.
     -   **Full System Integration:** The new Journey type is fully supported by the AI Suggestion Engine for content creation and can be exported/imported via the Asset Pack system.

-### Version History
 -   **v0.0.54 (August 17, 2025):** The calendar's day and week views now correctly display the full time range for timed quests, making deadlines much clearer.
 -   **v0.0.53 (August 15, 2025):** Renamed an asset pack to "Student's Daily Quest" and added new tech-related marketplace rewards.
 -   **v0.0.52 (August 15, 2025):** Added a new default asset pack for a student's daily routine with screen-time rewards.